demissew/docker-laravel-starter/README.md

 to run the containers in a detached mode.

-Now you are ready to create a new project. `CD` into the `src`folder and run the following:
+Now you are ready to create a new project.
+Run the following:

-    docker-compose run --rm composer create-project laravel/laravel .
+    docker-compose run --rm composer create-project laravel/laravel src

 After laravel has completed installing, update your .env file to match the environment variables in the docker-compose.yml mysql service